pingidentity/ping-cloud-base/code-gen/templates/base/ping-cloud/pingdelegator/README.md

 ## Port Forward into Delegated Admin

+**Note: If you have access to the private network from VPN then you do not need to port-forward.**

 1. You must have installed [Versent/saml2aws](https://github.com/Versent/saml2aws).

    Skip if you already have installed, but if you do experience timeouts after logging into DA.
 You must upgrade Versent/saml2aws.